ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

         return self
 ```

-Using `Self` removes the need for the `TypeVar` and generic base class altogether in this case.
+Using `Self` removes the need for the type variable and generic base class altogether in this case.
 However, `Self` is limited to describing that a method returns the same type as the class it was called on, whereas the
-`TypeVar` approach can express more complex relationships if needed.
+type variable approach can express more complex relationships if needed.

 ### Recursive Type Aliases